-9. - (1) If pigs are kept together, measures shall be taken to prevent fighting which goes beyond normal behaviour.
+7. - (1) If pigs are kept together, measures must be taken to prevent fighting which goes beyond normal behaviour.

-(2) Pigs which show persistent aggression towards others or are victims of such aggression shall be isolated or kept separate from the group.
+(2) Pigs which show persistent aggression towards others or are victims of such aggression must be isolated or kept separate from the group.